Should I Become a Development Director?

 Step 4 - Become Certified

-Some employers may prefer that candidates obtain certification through Certified Fund Raising Executive (CFRE) International or a similar organization.
-To obtain certification, individuals are generally required to pass an exam, as well as meet education and experience requirements.
-Additionally, individuals generally are required to become members of the certifying professional association before they can apply for certification.
-Certification may create additional opportunities for career advancement and professional growth.
+Some employers may prefer development directors with a Certified Fund Raising Executive (CFRE) International or similar credential.
+To obtain certification, candidates usually have to meet education and experience requirements and pass an exam.
+Additionally, they'll most likely have to become members of the certifying organization before they can apply for certification.
+Certification processes may also create additional opportunities for career advancement and professional growth.